Below we present the complete text of ‘Coming to Collect’; episode 1 of An Ephemeral Deal.

 - TONY WELLS: (NARRATING) Another lunchtime and business was really slow at the official headquarters of Tony Wells P.I.
 Actually, business was at a standstill.
 I’ve seen statues with better form.

 The movies would have you believe that the life of a P.I. is all glamorous dames and dodging bullets.
-Frankly, the reality involves large amounts of time spent staring at your own name viewed backwards through the frosted glass of your office door and, when working, snooping around bedroom windows.
+Frankly, the reality involves large amounts of time spent staring at your own name viewed backward through the frosted glass of your office door and, when working, snooping around bedroom windows.

 But, as bad as things tend to get, they can always get worse.